MituuZ/fuzzier/readme.md

 ## Features

-- Fuzzy file finder
+- Fuzzy file search
   - Search all except excluded files
   - Search only from VCS-tracked files
 - Text search leveraging [ripgrep](https://github.com/BurntSushi/ripgrep "Link to GitHub - ripgrep"), grep or findstr
+  - Support for searching from the whole project, within open tabs or the current buffer
-    - With file globbing support for ripgrep
+  - With file extension support for ripgrep in the secondary search field
 - File mover

 ## Documentation